redis/redis/README.md

 and 64 bit systems.

-It may compile on Solaris derived systems (for instance SmartOS) but our support for this platform is "best effort" and Redis is not guaranteed to work as well as in Linux, OSX, and *BSD there.
+It may compile on Solaris derived systems (for instance SmartOS) but our support for this platform is *best effort* and Redis is not guaranteed to work as well as in Linux, OSX, and `*`BSD there.

 It is as simple as: